NAU-IoT/Power-Monitoring/README.md

   - Done!
   - To enter the container `docker exec -it CONTAINER_ID /bin/bash`
     - This can be done to check log files or modify the container without rebuilding/restarting

+ ### Common Errors

+  - If error: `Got permission denied while trying to connect to the Docker daemon socket at unix ... connect: permission denied`
+    - Use `sudo usermod -aG docker $USER` , log out and ssh back into system